-When trying to install the ABBYY FineReader program, the following error message appears:
+When trying to install the FineReader program, the following error message appears:

 There is a problem with this Windows Installer package.
 A program run as part of the setup did not finish as expected.
 Contact your support personnel or package vendor.

-1. Press the Windows + S key shortcut and type cmd in the search field;
+- Press the Windows + S key shortcut and type cmd in the search field.

-2. Right-click the Command Prompt icon and select Run as Administrator;
+Right-click the Command Prompt icon and select Run as Administrator.

-If you are running Windows 10, Windows 8.1 or Windows 8, first run the inbox Deployment Image Servicing and Management (DISM) tool prior to running the System File Checker.
-(If you are running Windows 7 or Windows Vista, skip to Step 3.)
+If the device is running Windows 10, Windows 8.1, or Windows 8, first run the inbox Deployment Image Servicing and Management (DISM) tool before running the System File Checker.
+(If the device is running Windows 7 or Windows Vista, skip to Step 3.)

 DISM.exe /Online /Cleanup-image /Restorehealth

-Important: When you run this command, DISM uses Windows Update to provide the files that are required to fix corruptions.
-However, if your Windows Update client is already broken, use a running Windows installation as the repair source, or use a Windows side-by-side folder from a network share or from a removable media, such as the Windows DVD, as the source of the files.
+Important: When this command is run, DISM uses Windows Update to provide the files that are required to fix corruptions.
+However, if the Windows Update client is already broken, use a running Windows installation as the repair source, or use a Windows side-by-side folder from a network share or from a removable media, such as the Windows DVD, as the source of the files.
 To do this, run the following command instead:

 DISM.exe /Online /Cleanup-Image /RestoreHealth /Source:C:\RepairSource\Windows /LimitAccess

-Note: Replace the C:\RepairSource\Windows placeholder with the location of your repair source.
+Note: Replace the C:\RepairSource\Windows placeholder with the location of the repair source.
 For more information about using the DISM tool to repair Windows, reference Repair a Windows Image.